andy-byers/CalicoDB/doc/doc.md

 // Create a sub-bucket.
 Note that this bucket will not persist in the database
 // unless Tx::commit() is called prior to the transaction ending.
 It is an
-// error if the bucket already exists. calicodb::Bucket *b2 = nullptr;
+// error if the bucket already exists.
+Note that the second parameter to
+// create_bucket() is optional.
+If omitted, the bucket is created but not opened. calicodb::Bucket *b2 = nullptr;
 s = b.create_bucket("cats", &b2);
 if (s.is_ok()) {